Voice-Privacy-Challenge/Voice-Privacy-Challenge-2022/README.md

 The pretrained model will be provided as part of this baseline.
 It has been trained over 100 hour subset (train-clean-100) of LibriTTS dataset.
 Following configs are needed:

-  1. Open `baseline/path.sh` and change the variables `CURRENT_PUBLIC` and `CURRENNT_SCRIPTS` to directory where you cloned [CURRENNT base code](https://github.com/nii-yamagishilab/project-CURRENNT-public) and [AM and NSF scripts](https://github.com/nii-yamagishilab/project-CURRENNT-scripts) respectively.

 ### Neural source-filter model for voice conversion